-The City had the honour of hosting the 2004 Olympic Games which led to major changes in the area: a new international airport, new metro lines and a new ring road around the city were constructed, while new landscaping added millions of indigenous trees and shrubs to the region.
+The City had the honor of hosting the 2004 Olympic Games which led to major changes in the area: a new international airport, new metro lines and a new ring road around the city were constructed, while new landscaping added millions of indigenous trees and shrubs to the region.
 The Athens 2004 Olympic Games added a significant chapter to the history of the city, leaving behind important legacy as far as infrastructure and technology is concerned, and putting Athens among the most hospitable metropolis of the world.

 According to a census held in 2001, the population of Athens is 3.2 millions.

 The national language is Greek, while English and French are widely spoken.
 The usage of the Greek language spans three and a half millennia.
 The Greek language and alphabet were the basis on which many European languages developed.